 It depends on the sample and the study context.
-There are more than 1,000 studies that have used the scales in many countries and languages (Currently, there are scale versions adapted to 29 languages, see http://userpage.fu-berlin.de/~health/selfscal.htm).
+There are more than 1,000 studies that have used the scales in many countries and languages (There are currently scale versions adapted to 29 languages, see http://userpage.fu-berlin.de/~health/selfscal.htm).
 Updated psychometric findings have been published recently, for example, in: